ecaromolina/wp1_documentation/docs/quick_start_guide.md

 ## Installing requirements

+If you don't have `python` (or `pip`), you can use the following resources:

+- **Installing Python**: You can download Python from the [official Python website](https://www.python.org/).
+To install it correctly, follow the instructions in the [Python Installation Guide](https://docs.python-guide.org/starting/installation/#installation).
+- **Installing pip**: If you have installed Python correctly from python.org, you should already have `pip`.
+To ensure it is installed or to fix any errors, you can check the guide [Installing Packages](https://packaging.python.org/en/latest/tutorials/installing-packages/).

 ## Set Up and Activate a Virtual Environment

 To create and set up a Python virtual environment, we will use the `venv` module, which is included by default in Python starting from version 3.3.
 Other tools (e.g., the `virtualenv` module or the `conda` package manager) also allow you to create virtual environments, but they will not be covered in this documentation.
 The steps are as follows: